franciscop/franciscop.github.io/blog/the-future-of-serverjs/readme.md

 ## Possible solutions

-So from my point of view and current situation, I have 3 options to continue with server.js:
+So from my point of view and current situation, I have 3 potential options for server.js:

 1. **Do it for myself**.
 Keep it very closed (read-only Github, offer no help, etc).
 While the community involvement has been highly positive, it still requires a large amount of time that I do not have.
 I would very much **not like this** though, I love Open Source and the community!